 Salkantay Trail encircles the most magnificent of the alpine peaks of the Willkapampa range in the Cusco regions, the Nevada Salkantay.
 It borrows its name from the mountain itself finding its etymology in the native Quechua language.
 Salkantay means the wild or the savage and the mountain, as well as, the trail stand true to the meaning of their names.
 The Salkantay Trek takes you from the lowland lush green forests and leads you through high-altitude curvy passes with majestic views of the Sacred Valley and along some of the most exquisite lakes and astonishing glaciers that you may have ever seen.
 The Humantay and Salkantay lakes have incredibly clear waters which add captivating radiance to their views.
 As you hike along the Salkantay Trail, you would see pretty hummingbirds and various other species of the indigenous Andean wildlife.

 To top up your experience in the wild, you can savor some local cuisine at any of the Quechuan villages that you may find along the trail.
-The average elevation along this trail is 3000 meters above the sea level while the highest point sits at 4580 meters.
+The average elevation along this trail is 3000 meters above the sea level.
+The highest point sits at 4580 meters above sea level.
 The ascents are steep and demanding but the views these passes offer, are worth the dare!
 The ruins of Llactapata which are located 3.1 miles to the west of the magnificent Machu Picchu are a sight to behold.
 These ruins reflect the architectural knowledge and engineering skills of the Inca civilization.
 The Salkantay Trail is a stunningly savage trek given its unmatched beauty and arduous challenges.

 How to Trek the Salkantay Trail?

 Microclimatic variations pose a challenge of another kind.
-While you must not burden your shoulders and ensure maximum balance and mobility, don’t go venturing out on the Salkantay Trek without warm clothes.
-Your final destination shall be a five-day hike away from Mollepata, known as the site of Aguas Calientes from where you can hike towards the renowned ancient ruins of Machu Picchu.
-The Salkantay Trek is an alpine trail around a beautiful mountain which has some spectacular views but a very difficult terrain as well.
+You must not burden your shoulders and ensure maximum balance and mobility.
+Don’t go venturing out on the Salkantay Trek without warm clothes.
+The final destination shall be a five-day hike away from Mollepata, namely the site of Aguas Calientes.
+From Aguas Calientes we can hike towards the renowned ancient ruins of Machu Picchu.
+The Salkantay Trek is an alpine trail around a beautiful mountain.
+It contains some spectacular views but a very difficult terrain as well.

 When to Trek the Salkantay Trail?

-The Classic Salkantay Trail lies in the Cusco region which enjoys its dry season between the months of April and October.
-It is advised not to trek this elevated trail during the rainy season which starts in November and ends in March.
+The Classic Salkantay Trail lies in the Cusco region.
+Cusco region enjoys its dry season between the months of April and October.
+We advise you to avoid rainy season for trekking which starts in November and ends in March.
 It is a difficult terrain with diverse landscapes.
 Mudslides can wet stones along the steep ascents can be precarious in the rainy season.
 The driest months of the year are July and August which make the peak tourism season in Peru.
-However, the Salkantay Trek is less crowded as compared to the Inca Trail which makes it quieter even during the peak season.
+However, the Salkantay Trek is less crowded as compared to the Inca Trail.
+It makes it quieter even during the peak season.

 Take A Guided Tour For A Better Experience!

 The Salkantay Trail can be trekked independently, however, you should save yourself the toil while you can.
 The reasons are many and vital.
 The Salkantay Trek is at high-altitude and is fairly long.
 If you take a guided tour, you won’t need to worry about carrying the logistics through the dangerously steep passes.
 Since the native population speaks only Quechua, having a local guide by your side can make help more easily available.
 You need not worry about navigation through the forests or the alpine passes either.
-The guides can take care of all the problems while you can explore one of the most beautiful places in the world and make innumerable memories along the way.
+The guides can take care of all the problems while you can explore the beauty of Peru.

-We offer a five-day trekking tour of the Salkantay Trail led by our experienced local guides.
+Camina Los Andes offers a five-day trekking tour of the Salkantay Trail led by our experienced local guides.
 We will assist you in planning out the whole trip in advance and take care of everything, from accommodations in Cusco to entry in Machu Picchu.
-We shall work with you to create a truly remarkable Salkantay experience for you.
 For information and bookings, reach out now!